arielhr1987/leira-roles/README.txt

 Yes, new capabilities can be created.

 = Can I remove system capabilities? =
-No, Wordpress relay on those capabilities to work properly.
+No, WordPress relay on those capabilities to work properly.

 == Screenshots ==